UrielMenalled/lab-website/README.md

 ### Adding New Pages

-1. Create a new HTML file in the `public` folder
+1. Create a new HTML file in the `docs` folder
 2. Copy the header and footer from an existing page
 3. Add a link to the new page in the navigation menu of all pages